Caetan/Simulating_Annealing/README.md

 **********************************************************************

-Copyright (C) 2016  Caetán Tojeiro Carpente
+Copyleft (C) 2016  Caetán Tojeiro Carpente

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by